askmeegs/askmeegs/README.md

 🌱 And I'm learning about:
 - Climate tech + sustainability.
-- Platform developer tools like Terraform and Kustomize :D ☸️
+- Platform developer tools like Terraform and kustomize ☸️